sagefy/sagefy/docs/pages/user_processes.md

         - Dalton can pull up the learning objectives at any time while working on this component.
     - Dalton then watches a video covering what ASL is, a definition of the term.
     - Dalton then receives three practice questions to check his understanding of the definition of ASL.
-    - Descovrir automatically adjusts the questions based on his performance and past performance of other learners to keep the course moving at just the right rate.
+    - Sagefy automatically adjusts the questions based on his performance and past performance of other learners to keep the course moving at just the right rate.
     - As Dalton answers incorrectly, he receives feedback explaining the right answer.
     - Dalton continues to receive information and practice for the other learning objectives.
     - Dalton can ask questions at any time about the instruction, practice, or the component, or even the entire module.
 He can connect with others who are working on the same things as him and he can even talk to learners who completed the module already.